BrickMMO/hackathon-set/stadium.markdown

 #### Lights

-The lights are going to be atached to the hub to provide illumina􀆟on to the stadium.
+The lights are going to be attached to the hub to provide illumination to the stadium.

 ![Lights](images/lights.png)

 #### Ev3 Brick

-This is the brains of whole contrap􀆟ons; the ev3 brick would be plugged in to the computer while will send the code to the hub which will process and send it to the lights and components.
+This is the brains of whole contraption; the ev3 brick will be plugged into the computer and will send the code to the hub which will process and send it to the lights and components.

 ![ev3 Brick](images/ev3.png)